mutaimwiti/node-test-wrapper/README.md

-# App wrapper
+# App test wrapper

-App wrapper is elegant and scalable solution for HTTP testing in Node/Express.
+App test wrapper is elegant and scalable solution for HTTP testing in Node/Express.
 It works by creating a single object that encapsulates all the logic needed to make HTTP assertions on a Node app.
 This solves the problem of other desired behaviors like authentication.

 ### Quick start

-- Install app-wrapper npm package globally
+- Install app-test-wrapper npm package globally

-        npm install app-wrapper -g
+        npm install app-test-wrapper -g

   or

-        yarn global add app-wrapper
+        yarn global add app-test-wrapper

 - On your project folder run app wrapper CLI

-   app-wrapper
+        app-test-wrapper

 - Select the javascript version of the wrapper to be generated